-Article 2.1(a) of the Paris Agreement includes two global temperature goals - "well below 2 degrees" and 1.5 degrees.
-Article 4.1 qualifies these by stating that "Parties aim to reach global peaking of greenhouse gas emissions as soon as possible, recognising that peaking will take longer for developing country Parties, and to undertake rapid reductions thereafter in accordance with best available science..", and that Parties would also strive to "achieve a balance between anthropogenic emissions by source and removals by sinks" in the second half of this century.
-This provision therefore requests countries to explain in their NDCs how their NDCs are contributing to a) global peaking and b) reaching net zero emissions8, in the context of the temperature goals.
+Article 2.1(a) of the Paris Agreement emphasizes the importance of "...holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels".
+Article 4.1 qualifies these by stating that "Parties aim to reach global peaking of greenhouse gas emissions as soon as possible, recognising that peaking will take longer for developing country Parties, and to undertake rapid reductions thereafter in accordance with best available science...", and that Parties would also strive to "achieve a balance between anthropogenic emissions by source and removals by sinks" in the second half of this century.
+This provision therefore requests countries to explain in their NDCs how their NDCs are contributing to a) global peaking and b) reaching net zero emissions8, in the context of Article 2.1(a).